skinnylatte/old-jekyll-blog-archive/about.md

 I started this site in 2002 to document some of the things that occupied me at the time — school, technology, dating, photography, travel.
 My interests, but for two, remain the same.

 Here I'll start to write more about business, family, scifi and video games.
-I already have a Battlestar Galactica tattoo across my forearm, so it's clear which path that's going to lead us to.
+I already have a Battlestar Galactica tattoo across my forearm, so it's clear which path that's going to lead us.

 ### Contact me